MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/power-bi-data-sources.md

 Power BI uses Power Query to connect to data sources. **Power BI data sources** are documented in the following article: [Power Query (including Power BI) connectors](/power-query/connectors/).

 Each data source article in the Power Query documentation describes the capabilities of the data connector, such as whether DirectQuery is supported.
 The following image shows the **Capabilities supported** section for [Azure Data Explorer (Kusto)](/power-query/connectors/azure-data-explorer#capabilities-supported), where it states that DirectQuery is supported for the connector in Power BI.
+If DirectQuery (or any other capability) is not specifically listed, the capability is not supported.

 :::image type="content" source="media/power-bi-data-sources-01.png" alt-text="Screenshot showing DirectQuery as a capability of a data connector.":::